Emptyless/proxmox-qdevice-homeassistant-addon/README.md

 # Proxmox QDevice External Vote Support HomeAssistant Add-on

 > ⚠️ this is experimental and not recommended for production usage, use at own risk ⚠️
+>
+> Also, see https://github.com/naps1saps/HA-QDevice for a similar approach to handling QDevice setups in HomeAssistant based on [naps1saps #1](https://github.com/Emptyless/proxmox-qdevice-homeassistant-addon/issues/1#issuecomment-3413970657)

 This add-on wraps the [corosync external vote support](https://pve.proxmox.com/wiki/Cluster_Manager#_corosync_external_vote_support) feature of Proxmox in a Home Assistant add-on.
 This can be useful if you have a dedicated Home Assistant device and an even amount